DurationFull-time 2 years, Part-time may be available

 Program code: MC270

 The Master of Photography will prepare you for work or further research in the photographic industry.

 Graduates will have advanced and specialised knowledge and skills in photographic communication and practice.
 You will be able to independently create photographic works for professional presentation and communicate your ideas effectively in a range of contexts.

 Postgraduate qualifications are desirable in the global market.
 Graduate will be more competitive in securing roles in museums, galleries, government institutes, education, community organisations and private sector organisations.

 You must have:

 - successfully completed an Australian Bachelor degree (or equivalent overseas qualification)

 You must have successfully completed an Australian bachelor degree (or equivalent overseas qualification) in any discipline.

 You may also be considered if you have a minimum of 5 years' professional experience in photography.
 To have your professional experience considered in your application, you must include a CV and a statement that details your experience.

-- submit all tasks by 10 November 2019.
-Tasks received after this date will be assessed in the order they are received until 28 February 2020, unless places are filled prior.
+- submit the Photography selection task by 5 December 2021.
+Tasks received after this date will be assessed in the order they are received until 25 February 2022.
+Entry into this program is competitive, and for your best chance at admission into this program, you are encouraged to apply as early as possible.
 The link to submit your selection task will appear on the applicant dashboard after you have submitted your application.

 The selection task requires: